Welcome to Buddha Statues Now!

 The common decorum in a Buddhist shrine is to have not only one, but 3 Buddha statues.
 In the middle is Shakyamuni Buddha, on the left of Shakyamuni is Padmasambhava Buddha and on the right of Shakyamuni is the Green Tara.
 Padmasambhava is a Buddha who walked the earth in the 8th century, long after the original Buddha.
 This Buddha is said to clear all obscurity from the path to enlightenment.

-On the right hand of Shakyamuni, Green Tara is a Bodhisattva who is the Mother of compassion.
+On the right hand of Shakyamuni, Green Tara is a Bodhisattva who was born out of compassion (Avalokitesvara).
 However, bear in mind that this arrangement can change although it would be considered a common arrangement in a Tibetan Vajrayana Buddhist Shrine.
 Thus, if you are in a region that practices Theravada or Mahayana Buddhism then there may be different Bodhisattva or other Buddha statues next to the Shakyamuni Buddha Statue or perhaps none at all.

 Other Prominent Features of Buddhist Temples